 A team of nine forensic navigators was hired in winter and spring 2020 and deployed to our 10 Phase 1 counties to begin serving clients on July 1, 2020.
 Navigators are developing strong relationships with our court and outpatient restoration partners and are already making key differences in client-centered problem solving and connecting clients to needed resources.
 Navigators partner closely with the newly implemented Outpatient Competency Restoration Program (OCRP), which was also implemented on July 1, 2020 in partnership with the Health Care Authority.
-Approximately 40 individuals statewide have accessed OCRP as of June 30, 2021.
+Approximately 50 court orders have mandated OCRP as of September 30, 2021.

 Work is ongoing to continue increasing capacity and attempting to reduce demand.
 Actions to address these challenges are ongoing, and the department will continue to provide regular updates on new and ongoing initiatives.
-Planning continues and early implementation work for Phase 2 of the Trueblood settlement begins in Q3.
+Planning continues and early implementation work for Phase 2 of the Trueblood settlement began in Q3 and will continue in Q4.